-Symbol Reference to Syllibol Description of course learning outcome outcome KNOWLEDGE W_01 Student places anthropology in relation to science and K_W01 understands the specific character of the history of philosophical anthropology W_03 Student has ordered knowledge of anthropological disciplines K_W03 U_01 Student integrates knowledge in the field of various scientific K_U01 disciplines about humans, especially in philosophical anthropology SOCIAL COMPETENCIES K_01 Student is open to, yet can critically assess, new ideas, K_K03 conceptions, theories, and arguments.
-He understands that reality can be seen from different perspectives and in different cognitive contexts
+Symbol Description of course learning outcome Reference to programme learning outcome KNOWLEDGE • W_01 Student places anthropology in relation to science and understands the specific character of the history of philosophical anthropology K_W01 W_03 Student has ordered knowledge of anthropological disciplines K_W03 SKILLS U_01 Student integrates knowledge in the field of various scientific disciplines about humans, especially in philosophical anthropology K_U01 SOCIAL COMPETENCIES K_01 Student is open to, yet can critically assess, new ideas, conceptions, theories, and arguments.
+He understands that reality can be seen from different perspectives and in different cognitive contexts K_K03

 A year-long lecture, consisting of two semesters, is providing an introductory course of the history of philosophy with a special emphasis on anthropological issues through the major themes and philosophers.
 In the first semester, it consists of the main ancient and medieval philosophical and anthropological standpoints such as, among others, of Pre-Socratics, Socrates, Plato and Aristotle, St Augustin, and St Thomas Aquinas.
-The lecture gives an opportunity for students to gain and broaden their knowledge about crucial philosophical and anthropological categories, arguments and conceptual schemas elaborated by philosophers through the course of ancient and medieval philosophy.
+The lecture gives an opportunity for students to gain and broaden their knowledge about crucial philosophical and anthropological categories, arguments and conceptual schemas elaborated by philosophers through the course of ancient, medieval and modern philosophy.
 It also gives a tool for critical thinking and deeper self-consciousness as regards different opinions and ideas.

-Symbol Didactic methods Forms of assessment Documentation type KNOWLEDGE W_01 W_03 A Conventional Lecture An Exam An Exam Form SKILLS U_01 A Conventional Lecture An Exam An Exam Form SOCIAL COMPETENCIES K_01 A Conventional Lecture An Exam An Exam Form
+Symbol Didactic methods Forms of assessment Documentation type KNOWLEDGE W_01 A Conventional Lecture An Exam An Exam Form W_03 SKILLS U_01 A Conventional Lecture An Exam An Exam Form SOCIAL COMPETENCIES K_01 A Conventional Lecture An Exam An Exam Form